seanbrar/gemini-batch-prediction/docs/reference/cli.md

-# CLI — gb-config
+# CLI — gb-config and Cookbook Runner

-Minimal CLI for inspecting and validating effective configuration.
-Useful for local checks, CI logs, and quick diagnostics.
+Minimal CLIs for configuration diagnostics and running repository recipes.

 ## Overview

-- Command: `gb-config`
-- Availability: installed with the package (console script)
-- Redaction: secrets are never printed; sensitive values appear as `***redacted***`.
+- `gb-config`: Installed console script for inspecting and validating effective configuration.
+Secrets are never printed; sensitive values appear as `***redacted***`.
+- `python -m cookbook`: Module runner for executing recipes under `cookbook/` without setting `PYTHONPATH`.

-## Commands
+## `gb-config` Commands

 - `gb-config show`: Prints the effective, redacted config as JSON.
   - Use when you need a machine-readable snapshot for logs or CI artifacts.